Sheila Terry (actress)

-Sheila Terry (born Kathleen Eleanor Mulhern; March 5, 1910 - January 1957) was an American film actress.
+Sheila Terry (born Kathleen Eleanor Mulhern; March 5, 1910 - c.
+January 1957) was an American film actress.

 Early years

 Although she wanted to be an actress, young "Kay" Mulhern studied to be a teacher in accordance with the desires of a rich uncle.
 After training as an educator from 1927 to 1929, she taught in a country school to meet the requirement for receiving her inheritance from that uncle.
 The inheritance was in stocks, however, and its value vanished in the 1929 crash of the stock market.

 Career

 She first studied dramatics at Dickson-Kenwin academy, a Toronto school affiliated with London's Royal Academy.
 For approximately seven months, she acted in stock theater in Toronto.
 Later she moved to New York, where she continued her studies and appeared in a number of plays.
 A film scout saw her on Broadway in The Little Racketeer and offered her a test that resulted in a contract with Warner Bros.

 She appeared in such films as You Said a Mouthful, Scarlet Dawn, and Madame Butterfly (all 1932).
 She appeared with John Wayne in the Western films as Haunted Gold (1932), 'Neath the Arizona Skies (1934), and The Lawless Frontier (1934).
 In 1933, she left Hollywood briefly for the New York stage.